-Limited Investment Offerings: We provide advice on non-proprietary products; Certain advisory programs use model portfolios.
+Limited Investment Offerings: We provide advice on non-proprietary products; provided, certain advisory programs use model portfolios and buy and sell "signals" developed by an investment manager with which we and one of our senior managers has a financial interest.
 Not all financial professionals offer advice with respect to all securities products or services available to all other financial professionals.
 Additionally, we do not make all mutual funds available for use in advisory programs and generally limit the offered mutual funds to a single share class.

 Minimum Asset Size and Annual Fee Requirements: We do not impose a minimum asset size to open or maintain an advisory relationship, or a minimum annual advisory fee.
-However, certain Third Party Managers may impose a minimum asset size to open or maintain an advisory relationship and impose a minimum annual program fee.
+However, certain Third-Party Managers may impose a minimum asset size of up to \$100,000 (or higher) to open or maintain an advisory relationship and impose a minimum annual program fee.